Is Qearn a Good Investment?

 Risk Context

-Qearn carries a risk grade of C+ (36/100), classified as elevated risk — multiple novel mechanisms and notable interaction risks.
+Qearn carries a risk grade of B- (35/100), classified as moderate risk — some novel mechanisms, generally well-understood.
 While no critical-severity interactions were identified, 2 high-severity interactions warrant attention.
 The primary risk factor is: Novel lock-and-burn mechanism with early unlock penalties has limited battle-testing — launched December 2024 on a relatively new L1 chain

 Read our full safety analysis →